 The FODC Draft Plan Strategy states that given that there is no draft policy within the Plan Strategy for DRCs this designation is no longer relevant (Table 3, p.306).
-Instead the FODC Draft Plan Strategy has referred to 'Rural Community Areas' (p.91) and they are defined as areas in the countryside which have a strong community identity and where existing social, community and recreational facilities such as a church hall, school, community centre or sports club act as a focal point for community activity. wants to ensure that at the appropriate stage in the plan process these 11 communities, identified in the FAP as DRCs, will be identified, named and included within the new local development plan for FODC (C4).
-This designation is also important when applying for grants bringing much need funding into the area and acting as a catalyst for rural activity in our community and the other ten dispersed rural communities.
-Therefore, would attest that the FODC Plan Strategy strategies, policies and allocations are not realistic and appropriate having considered the relevant alternatives (CE1)
+Instead the FODC Draft Plan Strategy has referred to 'Rural Community Areas' (p.91) and they are defined as areas in the countryside which have a strong community identity and where existing social, community and recreational facilities such as a church hall, school, community centre or sports club act as a focal point for community activity.
+Cashel Community Association wants to ensure that at the appropriate stage in the plan process these 11 communities, identified in the FAP as DRCs, will be identified/named and included within new local development plan for FODC (C4).
+This designation is also important when applying for grants bringing much need finding into the area and acting as a catalyst for rural activity in our community Association would attest that the FODC Plan Strategy strategies, policies and allocations are not realistic and appropriate having considered the relevant alternatives (CE1)